carr0495/MSALSwiftUI/Readme.md

 # MSALSwiftUI
-In this project I showcase how I use MSAL in a swift ui application using **@Environment** and **@Observable**<br />
+This project showcases how I use MSAL in a swift ui application using **@Environment** and **@Observable**<br />
-I also implement a basic navigation stack to showcase how the MSAL UIViewRepresentable can appear on any view in your application
+I also implement a basic navigation stack to show how the MSAL UIViewRepresentable can appear on any view in your application

 ## Getting MSAL Setup
 ### SETUP (can [skip](#createApp) if project already setup and you have clientId, authorityURL etc..)